 Wilderness Medicine Fellowship

-• Education of lay persons and medical professionals at local, regional, national and international forums
+- Opportunities to instruct lay persons and medical professionals at local, regional, national, and international forums

-The core curriculum is designed to foster understanding in the physiology, pathophysiology, diagnosis, treatment, and prevention of each core subject, including related improvisation and application of knowledge in a wilderness medicine setting.
+The core curriculum is designed to foster understanding of the physiology, pathophysiology, diagnosis, treatment, and prevention of each core subject, including related improvisation and application of knowledge in a wilderness medicine setting.

 Fellows receive educational and clinical credits towards a diploma from the Academy of Wilderness Medicine